 Change What You Know, Change Your Life

 Now that you have learned a little bit more about microwaves, and how they are perfectly safe in your home, how about you focus on other aspects of your health?
-The Thyroid Quiz (4) is a great place to start.
+The Thyroid Quiz (Click Here) is a great place to start.
 Get to know more about your body, and start making the right choices for your health today.
-After that, enjoy some freshly microwaved kale chips and celebrate learning more about your body.